-Supplement to the Plan of Distribution; Role of BofAS and Conflicts of Interest
+Supplement to the Plan of Distribution; Role of BofAS and Conflicts of Interes

-BofAS, an affiliate of BofA Finance and the lead selling agent for the sale of the Notes, will receive an underwriting discount of \$0.225 for any Note sold in this offering.
-UBS, as selling agent for sales of the Notes, has agreed to purchase from BofAS has agreed to sell to UBS, all of the Notes sold in this offering for \$9.775 per Note.
-UBS proposes to offer the Notes to the public at a price of \$10.00 per Note.
-UBS will receive an underwriting discount of \$0.225 for each Note it sells to the public.
-The underwriting discount will be received by UBS and its financial advisors collectively.
+BofAS, an affiliate of BofA Finance and the lead selling agent for the sale of the Notes, will not receive an underwriting discount for any Note sold in this offering.
+UBS, as selling agent for sales of the Notes, has agreed to purchase from BofAS, and BofAS has agreed to sell to UBS, all of the Notes sold in this offering for \$10.00 per Note.
+UBS will not receive an underwriting discount for any Note sold in this offering.
+UBS proposes to offer the Notes to certain fee-based advisory accounts for which UBS is an investment advisor at a price of \$10.00 per Note.
 If all of the Notes are not sold at the initial offering price, BofAS may change the public offering price and other selling terms.